 But if you’re here because you’re seeking a fun-loving and outgoing pup, you’ve come to the right place.
 The American Kennel Club describes him as alert, friendly, and happy.
 However, he is only happy and friendly if you can offer him everything he needs.

 The Papillon was a designer dog of Renaissance times.
-Which for those of us who cannot remember our history lessons at school, is sometime between the 14th and 17th centuries.
+For those of us who cannot remember our history lessons at school, is sometime between the 14th and 17th centuries.
 During that time, favorite toy breeds were mixed with Spaniels.
-It was popular to miniaturize their favorite breeds which were known as ‘dwarf Spaniels.’
+It was popular to miniaturize their favorite breeds, which were known as ‘dwarf Spaniels.’

-Papillons were created to be tiny, charming companions, and they appear in many famous portraits of princesses and queens.
+Papillons were created to be tiny, charming companions, appearing in many famous portraits of princesses and queens.
 They were a big hit in Europe, particularly France, Spain, and Italy.
 Legend has it Mary Antoinette had a Pap called Thisbe, who waited outside her prison cell before her beheading.